nics-dp/petsard/doc_site/content/docs/api/adapter.md

   - Schema object: Direct schema configuration
   - dict: Dictionary that will be converted to Schema
   - str: Path to YAML file containing schema configuration

+**Special Handling for benchmark:// Protocol**

+When the filepath starts with 'benchmark://', LoaderAdapter:
+1. Automatically creates a BenchmarkerConfig for the specified dataset
+2. Downloads the dataset using the Benchmarker module if not already cached
+3. Loads the data from the downloaded location
+4. Protocol matching is case-insensitive ('benchmark://' or 'Benchmark://' both work)

 **Key Methods**
 - `get_result()`: Returns loaded DataFrame